SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Disadvantages the characters started with don’t ﬁt the current concept.
 To be ﬂexible, there are ways you can accommodate your players’ desire

 to grow their characters.
-For example, an “enemy” might eventually be killed, a character might be able to negotiate a way out of Debt, or an Advantage Flaw might be “repaired.”
+For example, an "enemy" might eventually be killed, a character might be able to negotiate a way out of Debt, or an Advantage Flaw might be "repaired."
 Getting rid of and gaining Advantages, Special Abilities, and Disadvantages should only happen after the character has been used during several adventures and has had a chance to come up with reasons for character alteration.